se-edu/se-book/reuse/apis/what/text.md

 <tip-box>

-:package: A class has an API (e.g., [API of the Java `String` class](http://docs.oracle.com/javase/8/docs/api/java/lang/String.html), [API of the Python `string` class](https://docs.python.org/3.4/library/string.html)) which is a collection of public methods that you can invoke to make use of the class.
+:package: A class has an API (e.g., [API of the Java `String` class](http://docs.oracle.com/javase/8/docs/api/java/lang/String.html), [API of the Python `str` class](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str)) which is a collection of public methods that you can invoke to make use of the class.

 :package: The [GitHub API](https://developer.github.com/v3/) is a collection of Web request formats GitHub server accepts and the corresponding responses.
 We can write a program that interacts with GitHub through that API.